mim/ling83800hw4/README.md

 What to do
 ----------

-Write a script called `decode_tagger.py` which reads in the sufficient statistics file(s), and then, for each sentence in `data/test.tag`,
+Write a script called `decode_tagger.py` that reads in the sufficient statistics file(s), and then, for each sentence in [data/test.tag](data/test.tag),

 1.  computes the most likely tag for each slot, assuming the previous slot is correct, and